josegabrielnb/reproducible-research_homework/README.md

 Questions 1, 2 and 3 should be answered in the **README.md file** of the `logistic-growth` repo that you forked during the practical.

-Questions 4 and 5 (and the bonus question), should be answered in this README.md file (in your forked repo), in the section where it says #Insert your answers here#.
+Questions 4 and 5 (and the bonus question), should be answered in this README.md file (in your forked repo), in the section above where it says #INSERT ANSWERS HERE#.